paglab/paglab.github.io/content/post/2025-10-15-deepspecn-revolutionizing-nitrogen-estimation/index.md

 *This research exemplifies our lab's commitment to developing cutting-edge AI and remote sensing solutions for sustainable agriculture.
 Congratulations again to Shuai and the entire research team on this outstanding contribution to plant phenotyping!*

-#PrecisionAgriculture #HyperspectralImaging #DeepLearning #PlantPhenomics #NitrogenEstimation #SustainableFarming #ConvTransformer #SimulationBasedLearning
+#PrecisionAgriculture #Hyperspectral #DeepLearning #PlantPhenomics #NitrogenEstimation #SustainableFarming #ConvTransformer #SimulationBasedLearning #TUMPrecisionAgLAB